leezael/VisIQ/README.md

 - **tests:** Test cases and testing-related resources.
 - **LICENSE:** MIT License file.
 - **CONTRIBUTING.md:** Guidelines for contributing to the project.

-## Getting Started

-To contribute to the enhancement project, follow the steps outlined in the [Getting Started](docs/getting-started.md) guide.
-Your contributions play a crucial role in shaping the future of healthcare diagnostics.

 ## Documentation